 Geography Concept: Space, Place and Scale - sub concept; Europe in the 20th century

-Expert involvement gives greater access to specialised knowledge.
-Often in environments which act as as knowledge enriching experiences themselves.
-Accessing such also counts towards all our children being able to experience culturally enriching opportunities, not just those who may do so as a family outside school.
+Expert involvement gives greater access to specialised knowledge, often in environments which act as knowledge- enriching experiences themselves.
+Accessing such also counts towards all our children being able to experience culturally-enriching opportunities, not just those who may do so as a family outside school.

-Because the input of these experts is planned as part of the curriculum, part of the concept being delivered, they are not simply "WoW" moments.
-Whilst they may on the day be an episodic experience, the range of stimuli they offer, and attention they attract - moves the event to the child's short term memory.
-This taken back to class, revisited, revised and remembered with the aim of moving it to the long term memory.
+Because the input of these experts is planned as part of the curriculum, part of the concept being delivered, they are not simply "WOW" moments.
+Whilst they may on the day be an episodic experience, the range of stimuli they offer, and the attention they attract, moves the event to the child's short-term memory.
+This is then taken back to class, revisited, revised and remembered with the aim of moving it to the long-term memory.
 Thus leaning has taken place and knowledge gained.

 "Statements of Curriculum Intent" for each curriculum area, which include their respective "Concepts", can be read on the individual subject pages.